5Avian/potion_fixes/README.md

 - The potion slots of the Brewing Stand can now contain any Potion Type
 - Dispensers and Brewing Stands now support potions with a higher max stack size than 1

+This mod has no effect on the game by itself.
+It is intended to be used alongside a stack size changing mod or as a dependency for other mods.